Unite For Sight Fact Sheet and Story Angles

 Founded By A College Student

 Jennifer Staple-Clark founded Unite For Sight in 2000, during her sophomore year at Yale University.
-Over the past twelve years, Jennifer has developed Unite For Sight into a global nonprofit organization that has provided eye care to more than 1.6 million people in North America, Africa, and Asia.
+Since that time, Jennifer has developed Unite For Sight into a global nonprofit organization that has provided eye care to more than 1.7 million people in North America, Africa, and Asia.
 A visionary and social entrepreneur, Jennifer Staple has been featured twice in Nicholas D. Kristof's columns in The New York Times, and she received the American Institute of Public Service's 2009 National Jefferson Award For Public Service, which is regarded as the "Nobel Prize" for public service.

-Innovative Programs Provide Quality Care To 1.4 Million
+Innovative Programs Provide Quality Care To 1.7 million

-Unite For Sight's innovative programs in Ghana, Honduras, and India have provided the highest quality of care to more than 1.
-4 million of the world's poorest people, including more than 51,060 sight-restoring surgeries.
+Unite For Sight's innovative programs in Ghana, Honduras, and India have provided the highest quality of care to more than 1.7 million of the world's poorest people, including more than 74,226 sight-restoring surgeries.
 The eye care is provided by local eye doctors.
-In 2008, Unite For Sight sponsored 5,011 of the 14,053 cataract surgeries performed by Ghanaian eye clinics , 36 % of all cataract surgeries done in Ghana.
+In 2008, Unite For Sight sponsored 5,011 of the 14,053 cataract surgeries performed by Ghanaian eye clinics, 36% of all cataract surgeries done in Ghana.
 In 2009, with Unite For Sight's collaboration with four partner ophthalmologists, Ghana increased its surgical volume to 17,366 annual surgeries.
-Unite For Sight's outreach programs with the four partner eye clinics provided 46 % of all cataract surgeries performed in Ghana in 2009, and these 8,060 surgeries were provided for patients living in extreme poverty.
-Unite For Sight was directly responsible for 92 % of the cataract surgical increase in Ghana between 2008 and 2009.
+Unite For Sight's outreach programs with the four partner eye clinics provided 46% of all cataract surgeries performed in Ghana in 2009, and these 8,060 surgeries were provided for patients living in extreme poverty.
+Unite For Sight was directly responsible for 92% of the cataract surgical increase in Ghana between 2008 and 2009.
 By 2010, five of the forty-five ophthalmologists in Ghana were partners of Unite For Sight, and these five ophthalmologists continue to provide more than half of all eye surgeries in Ghana.

 Unite For Sight's Model